maxfeldman14/NFC/README.md

 NFC
 ===

-Stuff for the NFC project
+Stuff for the NFC project.

+Currently includes:
+jadder- for cleanly decompiling jars produced by dex2jar